nambatu/whatsapp-liveticker-bot/README.md

 Using the bot is simple.
 All commands must be sent in a WhatsApp group where the bot has been added.

-### How Team Names (Home & Guest) Work

-You **do not** need to set the team names manually\!
-The process is completely automatic.
-When you use the `!start` command, the bot contacts the liga.nu server, which provides the official names for the **Home** and **Guest** teams.
-The bot saves these names and uses them in all messages for that game.

 ### Finding the Ticker URL

 1. Open the live ticker page in your computer's browser.
 2. Open the **Developer Tools** (usually by pressing `F12`).
 3. Go to the **"Network"** tab.
 4. Filter the requests by typing `meeting`.
 5. Copy the URL that appears.
 It will look something like this: `https://hbde-live.liga.nu/nuScoreLiveRestBackend/api/1/meeting/123456/time/1728054069`.
+Make sure that `/time/012345679` is part of the URL.

 ### Starting & Stopping the Ticker